Neanderthal Religion? Burials, Shrines and Caring for the Dead

 Stone Structures in a French Cave: Neanderthal Shrines?

-Mysterious ring-shaped structures found Bruniquel Cave in southwestern France are believed to be shelters fashioned by Neanderthals about 176,500 years ago.
+The mysterious ring-shaped structures found in Bruniquel Cave are believed to have been fashioned by Neanderthals about 176,500 years ago.
 Associated Press reported: “The structures were made from hundreds of pillar-shaped mineral deposits, called stalagmites, which were chopped to a similar length and laid out in two oval patterns up to 16 inches high.
 They were discovered by chance in 1990, after remaining untouched for tens of thousands of years because a rockslide had closed the mouth of the cave at Bruniquel in southwest France.
 While previous research had suggested the structures pre-dated the arrival of modern humans in Europe around 45,000 years ago, the notion that Neanderthals could have made them didn't fit long-held assumptions that these early humans were incapable of the kind of complex behavior necessary to work underground.
 [Source: Associated Press, May 26, 2016 ~]

 Using sophisticated dating techniques, a team led by archaeologist Jacques Jaubert of the University of Bordeaux, France, found that the stalagmites must have been broken off the ground around 176,500 years ago "making these edifices among the oldest known well-dated constructions made by humans.
 Their presence at 368 yards from the entrance of the cave indicates that humans from this period had already mastered the underground environment, which can be considered a major step in human modernity," the researchers concluded in a study published online by the journal Nature in May 2016. ~